GPU computation

 To enable GPU acceleration of your code, 2 conditions need to be met:

-The NVIDIA device drivers will be loaded in all GPU supported images once a GPU node is started on Nuvolos.
-However depending on the image type additional components (e.g. CUDA toolkit) might need to be installed via conda.
+The NVIDIA device drivers will be loaded automatically in all GPU-enabled sizes.
+However, depending on the software you use, additional components (e.g. CUDA toolkit) might need to be installed via conda.

-tool will be available from the command line / terminal.
-You can use this to check the driver version and monitor memory usage of the card.$ nvidia-smi
+If you launch an app in a GPU-enabled size on Nuvolos, the nvidia-smi tool will be available from the command line / terminal.
+You can use this to check the driver version and monitor memory usage of the card.

 Thu Jun 1 08:39:06 2023